Prospective Graduate Students

 We are also engaged in a secondary data analysis of the Context Study (originally conducted by PIs: Susan Ennett and Vangie Foshee) with the goal of examining how features of peer social networks both mediate and moderate the relation between emotional distress and substance use in teens, with a focus on the high school years.

-Finally, we are continuing to follow families from the Raising Grateful Children study in which we examine how parents attempt to foster gratitude in their 1st – 3rd grade children.
+We are continuing to follow families from the Raising Grateful Children study in which we examine how parents attempt to foster gratitude in their children aged 6-12.
+This work includes collaborations with the Character Lab to examine gratitude in more diverse middle school populations.